 Legacy Tree Project

-With the help of our corporate partners, donors, and volunteers, TreesUpstate has planted over 6,000 trees in parks, greenways, schools, and neighborhoods in and around Greenville County.
-We’ve had over 350 planting events at 150+ sites.
+With the help of our corporate partners, donors, and volunteers, TreesUpstate has planted and given away over 13,000 trees.
+We’ve had over 350 planting events at 150+ sites at parks, schools, neighborhoods, and greenspaces in Greenville and Spartanburg Counties.
 We plant mostly native and urban hardy species.
 We plant most Saturday’s October-March and we are always looking for volunteers to come plant with us.
-Our plantings are funded through: our annual campaign, general donations, honorariums & memorials, grants, and our two annual events, ReLEAF Day and the Turkey Day 8k.
+Our plantings are funded through: our annual campaign, general donations, honorariums & memorials, grants, and our annual Turkey Day 8k.
 Donate Now.
 Volunteer.

 TreesUpstate designed and installed Model Tree Gardens to serve as outdoor classrooms at: League Academy, Fountain Inn Elementary School, Sevier Middle School, and JL Mann High School.
 A former curriculum specialist and current Assistant Principal with Greenville County Schools developed an interdisciplinary K-12 curriculum for us based on what teachers were already teaching in their classrooms.
 There is at least one lesson per grade level per subject area and related arts.
 Do to copyrights on images, please email us for the pdf.